 Students need to test at the same time as students are testing in the classroom.
 Exceptions apply ONLY when extended testing time overlaps with other classes OR testing in the classroom occurs outside of Testing Services hours.
 Students who have back to back classes are expected to communicate testing time conflicts with their faculty member in a timely fashion.

-Disabilities Services can loan FM listening systems, Livescribe Pens, and audio note taking software to students who have a documented need for them on a short term basis until the student obtains his or her own equipment.
+Disabilities Services can loan FM listening systems, Livescribe Pens, and audio note taking software to students who have a documented need for them on a short term basis until the student obtains their own equipment.

 Before borrowing equipment, the student will meet with Disability Services Staff to determine the type of equipment needed and to discuss its use and care.